 When buying a home, I offer you greater peace of mind and clarity on your purchase with a pre-purchase home inspection.
 For sellers, I help to ensure a smooth transaction with maximum return with a pre-listing home inspection.
-I also offer 11th-month home warranty inspections, commercial building inspections, thermal imaging, and more.
+I also offer 11th-month home warranty inspections, commercial building inspections, thermal imaging, mold inspections, mold sampling, and more.

 Purchasing a new home also means buying that home's problems.
 With a pre-purchase home inspection you can see exactly what you're buying.
 Problems discovered during the inspection could allow you to renegotiate to offset the costs of repairs — potentially saving you thousands of dollars.
 I'll even help you become familiar with the property.View Details